In this counseling answer:

 The great thing about homeschooling is that you are the one in control of what is being taught.
 You can teach it in a way that you know will be more compatible with your child’s individual way of learning.
 In a public school environment, perhaps the child will not get the one-on-one attention that homeschooling can provide.
 Maybe the style of teaching will not work with their child.
 Homeschooling overcomes these difficulties.

-However, as you can see, homeschooling can be a real hard work.
+However, as you can see, homeschooling can be a real hard job.
 Sending your child to a public school would save the stress and give you reassurance that they are being taught according to the national curriculum.
 They will also have the chance to interact with their peers on a daily basis as well as having access to multiple resources and books to assist their learning.

 Whichever choice you make, be patient with it for a time.
 In sha’ Allah, it will work out.
 Also know that if it really doesn’t work out, then you can always switch to the other method of schooling.